 18 May - 24 September 2017

-Nyampeta is interested in what it means to be human and the subtleties that lie in the multiplicity of meanings within words, their origins and the space of contemplation and discussion that can occur with the removal of a fixed state.
-For his residency, he will gather a working group to translate excerpts of untranslated key French texts from African philosophers and writers.
-He will also spend his time reflecting on his recent dialogues with philosophers, writers, artists and researchers he has been working with over the past few months.
-This will manifest in a series of online audio transmissions made available to the public as he works towards his forthcoming exhibition.
+Taking as an example the Kinyarwanda word for generosity – ubuntu – which also means existing and being human, Nyampeta considers what it means to be human and the subtleties that lie within the multiplicity of meanings within words, their origins and the space of contemplation and discussion that can occur with the removal of a fixed state.
+For his residency, he will gather a working group to translate excerpts of untranslated Francophone texts from African philosophers and writers, examining the complexities of translations and the shared space and community of practice that can be built amongst those with differing social and political groupings.